CSA-OCP-GER/aad-identity-for-developers/challenge-0-oidc-idtoken.md

-# Receive an ID Token from AAD
+# Request an ID Token from AAD

 ## Here is what you'll learn